oxygenxml/oxygen-docbook-validate-check-completeness/README.md

 * Check images : Check for broken references to images.
 * Report attributes and values that conflict with profiling preferences:
 Looks for profiling attributes and values that are not defined in the [Profiling / Conditional Text](https://www.oxygenxml.com/doc/versions/19.0/ug-author/topics/preferences-profiling-conditions.html#preferences-profiling-conditions) preferences page
+* Generate resource hierarchy report: After the validation will be complete, a dialog box that contains a report with all used resources will be showed.
+In this dialog, you can do quick search and save the report in HTML format.